ubc-tea/Awesome-Data-Knowledge-Distillation-4-Federated-Learning/README.md

 # Awesome-Data-Knowledge-Distillation-for-Federated-Learning

-The deployment of federated learning in real-world systems focuses on improving efficiency, synchronization, harmonizing client heterogeneity, etc. Data Distillation and Knowledge Distillation have emerged as a practical solution for FL problems.
+The deployment of federated learning in real-world systems focuses on improving efficiency, synchronization, and harmonizing client heterogeneity.
+Data Distillation and Knowledge Distillation have emerged as a practical solution for these FL problems.

 # Table of Contents